dhis2/developer-portal/docs/guides/publish-apphub.md

 #### 3. Setting the repository secret

-Navigate to the Github repository of your app.
+Navigate to the GitHub repository of your app.
 Click "Settings" -> "Secrets".
-Click "New repostory secret".
+Click "New repository secret".
 Use `D2_APP_HUB_API_KEY` as the name and paste the API-key in the previous step as the value.

 #### 4. Setting the app id